webpack/changelog-v5/README.md

 - add bigint support for basic evaluations like maths (since beta.15)
 - remove ability to modify the compilation hash after the hash has been created
 - remove HotModuleReplacementPlugin multiStep mode
+- `assetInfo` from `emitAsset` will now merge when nested objects or arrays are used
+- `[query]` is now a valid placeholder when for paths based on a `filename` like assets